 Method of Assessment:

-The final exam includes material from the entire semester, in both multiple-choice and written-answer questions.
+The final exam includes material from the entire course.
 The weight of the final exam can be reduced by earning bonus points; consult Avenue for details.

 Policy on Missed Work, Extensions, and Late Penalties: